 starts either.
 Obviously, Google pre-restores the packages in advance, before the actual request

 Avoiding Cold Starts

-Overall impression is that cold start delays aren't that high, so most applications can tolerate them just fine.
+The overall impression is that cold start delays aren’t that high, so most applications can tolerate them just fine.

 If that’s not the case, some tricks can be implemented to keep function instances warm.
 The approach is universal for all 3 providers: once in X minutes, make an artificial call to the function to prevent it from expiring.